All’s well that ends well

 In order to get the results you want from a difficult conversation, you have to end the conversation in the best way.
 It’s the end that determines what happens next.
 A bad end leads to a bad result.
 A good end gives you the result you want.

-What is the end that leads to the results you want, and how do you accomplish it?
+What is the end that leads to the results you want, and how do you accomplish this?

 Research by Nobel prize winning psychologist Daniel Kahneman shows that how an experience ends determines how it is remembered.
-When the memory is bitter, it constrains taking the right actions afterwards.
+When the memory is bitter, this inhibits taking the right actions afterwards.
 The negative emotions form a drain on active energy.
-Instead of action, it leads to reaction.
+Instead of to action, it usually leads to reaction.
 Conversely, when the memory is good, the chance of constructive action being taken is also good.

 As the initiator and facilitator of a difficult conversation you can use this phenomenon as a positive leverage in reaching the results you want.
 You take care the experience of the difficult conversation ends well.
 The conversation will then lead to constructive action and results.